winnchow/dfc_paper/README.md

 This is the code repository for the paper.

-All scripts used to generate the results in the paper will be stored in the folder dfc_paper/script/.
+All Python scripts used to generate the results in the paper will be stored in the folder dfc_paper/script/.